 “I’m all through, too,” Mal said.
 He looked around and saw that the makeshift headquarters was starting to come together.
 The systems were mostly in place and online.
 The conference table and chairs and the workout equipment were still boxed up, however.
 “I think this is a good start for one day.
 I’ve got time for a beer before getting ready to open up the club.”

 Hank wiped his hands on his jeans to remove the dust from them.
 “Sounds good to me.”
 The two ascended the stairs, turned off the lights, and locked the door behind them.

-Hank and Mal finished their beer and were about to head back to the Duncan home.
-As they opened the front door to the Gabriel’s Horn night club, a woman’s scream could be heard.
+Finishing their beers, Hank and Mal were about to head back to the Duncan home.
+As they opened the front door to the Gabriel’s Horn nightclub, a woman’s scream could be heard.
 “Sounds like trouble!”
 Mal said.

-They ran out into the street and saw four rather large biker-types surrounding an elderly woman just down the block.
+They ran out into the street and saw four rather large bikers surrounding an elderly woman just down the block.

 “Hand over the purse now!” one with a crewcut demanded of their victim.

 “I don’t think so,” a female voice stated from behind them.
 They turned to see a shapely woman in a blue costume with white trim.
 “Let’s see if we can settle this peacefully, shall we?”